 Zones – Harlem River Yards is part of the South Bronx Significant Maritime Industrial Area (SMIA), which is more than 850 acres in size, stretching from Port Morris on the Harlem River to Hunts Point on the East River.
 Hurricane Sandy caused significant flooding of the South Bronx SMIA.
 Those whose basements were impacted by flooding may not have had a properly functioning drainage system.
+Regardless, it is always important for anyone living close to a natural body of water to make sure they have home insurance in case of flooding.
+The soon to be owners of these new homes on this New York state development should follow this advice.
 Quite often, a blocked or damaged gutter can result in leaks and damage to a building’s foundations.
 Many homeowners will have gone to the likes of Clean Pro Gutter Cleaning Rochester NY for assistance with this.
 In Mott Haven-Port Morris alone, upwards of three and half feet of water swelled Harlem River Yards at Lincoln Avenue, leaving a trail of destroyed businesses and a concerning toxic-appearing residue along the streets.
 The foundation of the former East 132nd Street pier, which abuts the Long Island Sound and is adjacent to a fossil fuel power plant, was forcefully ripped out of the ground from the pressure of the storm.
 The Mott Haven-Port Morris Waterfront Plan would integrate designated open spaces on currently unoccupied portions of Harlem River Yards to help offset potentially toxic effects of inevitable storm surges flooding the current businesses that lease space (including the power plant, the waste transfer station, the FedEx hub and the NY Post printing/distribution center.

 effect threats to the borough’s electrical grid infrastructure given that most of the Southern Bronx ConEd power plants are located in and around this area.
 The potential for the destruction of this grid can be seen in the example of what happened to the 14th Street